Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 * **Changes to plugin schema:** If there are changes required in the plugin schema, you must update both the schema in {{site.konnect_short_name}} and the plugin code itself on each data plane node.

+* **Deleting a plugin and its schema**: If you need to completely remove the plugin from your control plane, you must remove all existing plugin configurations of this entity, then remove the schema from the control plane and all plugin files from the data plane nodes.

 There is no built-in versioning for custom plugins.
 If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin and add a version identifier to the name.
 For example, if your original plugin is named `delay`, you can name the new version `delay-v2`.